 Interactive, fun, and a bit different from the usual hocus-pocus (although, given the price of a standard ticket, you might want to think about magicking yourself one).

-The Card Shark Show is on at The Royal Institution of Great Britain until 20th December 2013, for further information or to book visit here.
+The Card Shark Show is at the Royal Institution of Great Britain until 20th December 2013.
+For further information or to book visit the show’s website here.